vallotlab/OneCell_CUTTag/README.md

 The *functions.Rmd* and *global_variables.Rmd* scripts contain the dependencies and common functions loading step.
 They are loaded in the beginnig of each script and do not have to be run expliciltly.
 \
 \
 Expected output of each of the scripts can be seen in the html files in the *scripts* folder.
-The figures
 \
 \
-Script-Figure associations:
+The output of the scripts was used in the following figures of the article (TO UPDATE WHEN FINAL VERSION):
-- 1.1_technique_comparison: Fig1b-c
+- 1.1_technique_comparison: Fig1b-c, Extended FigXXX
-- 1.2_sample_type_comparison:
+- 1.2_sample_type_comparison: Fig1d
-- 2.1_multiome_mm468:
+- 2.1_multiome_mm468: Fig1xxx, Extended FigXXX
-- 2.2_multiome_zygotes:
+- 2.2_multiome_zygotes: Fig2a-c, Extended FigXXX
-- 2.3_multiome_mouse_mammary_gland:
+- 2.3_multiome_mouse_mammary_gland: Fig2d-f, Extended FigXXX

 ## 4. Runtime
 On a standard laptop (MacBook Pro M1, 16Gb RAM), the estimated runtime for all of the scripts does not exceed 1h.